doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 In the `Containers` sections of the output, we can see the image is expanded.
 Like before, the default registry is `docker.io` and default repository is `library`.

-### Q: It Appears To Be Pulled From Dockerhub, But What Happened At The Container Runtime Layer?
+### Q: What Happens At The Container Runtime Layer Now?

-Analysing the containerd logs, we can see
+`nginx:stable` appears to be pulled from Dockerhub.
+But what happened at the Container Runtime layer?

-request:
+Analysing the containerd logs, we can see the image pull request:

 ```json
 {